dancarlton/slot-machine/README.md

 - **transpose**: Converts the reels into rows to make it easier to check for winnings.
 - **printRows**: Prints the rows of symbols.
 - **getWinnings**: Calculates the winnings based on the bet and the number of lines.
+- **game**: Manages the overall game flow, including prompting the user to play again or ending the game when the balance is zero.

 ## Getting Started